DVB-T2: Singapore

 MediaCorp TV Mobile was the first channel in the world to pioneer the use of Digital Video Broadcast (DVB-T) technology to deliver television programmes to commuters in public transport such as buses, taxi etc. It was ceased transmission in 2010, a small-scale trial of DVB-T was carried on by the state-owned Mediacorp (which holds a monopoly on free-to-air broadcasting in the country) and pay television provider StarHub, Singapore announced in June 2012 that it would adopt DVB-T2 instead as its digital terrestrial television standard, determining that it was best-suited for Singapore's urban environment.
 By December 2013, Mediacorp had launched digital simulcasts of its channels.
 The analogue switchover occurred shortly after midnight on 2 January 2019.

 South Africa

 On 14 January 2011, the South African Department of Communication officially announced that the DVB-T2 standard will be the national digital terrestrial broadcasting standard.
 An analog switch-off was planned for December 2013.
-However, the process was slowed by political and corporate gridlock amongst the government, the SABC, and the major pay-TV providers, and currently remains in flux as of 2021.

 Sri Lanka

-With the completion of construction of Colombo's Lotus Tower which will be 350m tall broadcast and leisure tower, DVB T2 will be implemented in Sri Lanka's Colombo and other areas.
-Completion is set for 3Q 2015.DVB T2 is already implemented from Kakavil Tx station by SLRC.
+With the completion of construction of Colombo's Lotus Tower which is a 350m tall broadcast and leisure tower, DVB T2 will be implemented in Sri Lanka's Colombo and other areas.
+Completion is set for 3Q 2015.
+DVB T2 is already implemented from the Kakavil transmission station by the SLRC.